muh623/kasho_corporate/README.md

 - Remote images served from `www.sho-ps.co.jp` are allowed through the Next.js image configuration in `next.config.mjs`.
 - Tailwind utility classes are configured in `tailwind.config.ts`, including brand colors and shared card styles.
-- The Splide CSS is imported globally from `app/globals.css`.
+- The Swiper CSS is imported globally from `app/globals.css`.